saurabh1088/notes/iOS/QnA/QnA1.md

 As per definition an enum is a model custom type which defines a list of possible values.
 Check example for details : [Example](https://github.com/saurabh1088/swift-playgrounds/blob/main/Swift.playground/Pages/Enumerations.xcplaygroundpage/Contents.swift)

+## 10. What is a namespace?
+Namespace in software engineering refers to a container with a set of classes, structures, functions etc inside it with goal of organizing code and avoiding name conflicts.
+For example in a project we have a networking module for which we declared a struct Utils with some utility functions.
+Then later while developing style guide we again want to add some utility functions, so either we can add these style guide common functions to same Utility struct added for networking, which can work fine but it will make Utility struct having multiple things in one and very large.
+One can use to add extensions and organise code, from code organisation point of view it can work, but while using it will not make a difference visually.

+In this situation the concept of namespace helps.
+Some languages have built-in support for namespaces.
+For example in C++ we have a keyword *namespace* for this purpose.
+In Java concept of namespace is achieved using packages.